 Membership Fee Comparison

-A recent Business Insider article compared the prices of Costco, Sam’s Club, and BJ’s Wholesale Club.
-Costco was the winner.
-Sam’s Club came in at a close second.
-BJ’s Wholesale Club finished last.
-But, what we’ve concluded was that it’s important to go to whichever store is most convenient and choose whichever one you feel most comfortable shopping in.
-That’s because the differences in prices were not too great.
-As she put it, “We’re talking pennies, not dollars.”
-But, we’ll post the membership fees at the two other clubs just so you’re not left wondering.
+Of memberships at Costco, Sam’s Club, and BJ’s Wholesale Club.
+Costco and Sam’s Club were found to be comparable.
+BJ’s Wholesale Club is slightly the worst value.
+But, we’ve concluded that it’s best to go to whichever store is most convenient and choose whichever one you feel most comfortable shopping in; the differences in price aren’t too great.
+Below, we’ve listed the membership fees at the two other clubs just so you’re not left wondering.

 Your card choices are very similar to those of Costco.